-Notes to the interim consolidated financial statements For the three months ended 31 March 2021
+Notes to the interim consolidated financial statements For the three months ended 31 March 2023

-6 Seasonal business
+5. Seasonal business

 As with many retailers in Western society, A Layout is heavily dependent upon successful sales during the final quarter of the year.
 Sales tend to peak for the Christmas season and then decline after the holidays.
 These increased sales from September through December and declining sales in January and February result in lower revenue for the first half year and increased revenue for the second half year.
-However, due to COVID-19 pandemic, A Layout experienced a significant downturn in revenue during the period March 2020 - December 2020, which included the holiday period and the Christmas season.
-As the lockdown restrictions were lifted in some jurisdictions at the end of the year 2020 and beginning of the year 2021, the Group has experienced an increase in revenue during the three month period ended 31 March 2021. (see note 4).

-Revenue for the 12 months ended 31 March 2021 totalled CU198,013 (2020: CU383,789) and cost of sales of CU130,038 (2020: CU248,025).
+Revenue for the 12 months ended 31 March 2023 totalled CU198,013 (2022: CU383,789) and cost of sales of CU130,038 (2022: CU248,025).

-7 Disposal group held for sale
+6. Disposal group held for sale

-Pony Games Limited ("Pony"), with its principal activity of manufacturing board games, was sold on 13 February 2021.
+Pony Games Limited ("Pony"), with its principal activity of manufacturing board games, was sold on 13 February 2022.
 It was wholly owned by A Layout.
 Following a strategic review management had concluded that considerable cost savings could be achieved if Zebra (a sister entity) undertakes manufacture previously allocated to Pony.
 The assets and liabilities of Pony were classified as held for sale in the last annual financial statements.